How to Cope with Anxiety at Work

 “Why does work make my anxiety feel so loud?”

-Meetings replay in your head before they even happen.
+You wake up already tense, your chest feels tight before the first email.
+Meeting replay in your head before they even happen.

 If work has become the place where your anxiety feels the most intense, you’re not weak, broken, or failing.
-You’re responding to pressure in a human way — and you’re not alone.
+You’re responding to pressure in a human way, and you’re not alone.

 What Anxiety at Work Really Feels Like

 Work-related anxiety doesn’t always look like panic attacks or visible distress.
-For many people, it’s quieter — but just as exhausting.
+For many people, it’s quieter, but just as exhausting.

 You might notice: